deblagoj/deblagoj.github.io/_posts/2022-10-10-intro-ai-for-non-experts.markdown

 ## definition

 AI for non-experts (AIFNE) is the intersection between __no-code AI, low-code AI, AutoML, Declarative ML, MLOps__ and requires minimal knowledge.
 AIFNE have:
-* 	Graphical User Interface (GUI) environment with drag-and-drop components or wizard-based interfaces to work with datasets, models, and AI algorithms.
+* 	Graphical User Interface (GUI)  with drag-and-drop components or wizard-based interfaces to work with datasets, models, and AI algorithms.
 * 	AutoML to automate ML models creation without writing code.

 ## Introduction